fresheneesz/buildModules/README.md

 Notes
 =====

-Currently only really works for single files that don't have any dependencies.
-Making it work for multiple files with dependencies coming soon!
+Partially works with files that have dependencies - more testing is needed, and there is at least one bug for files with dependencies.

 Todo
 ====

 * Support modules with dependencies (via require-traverser)
+* create unit tests that test source maps

 How to Contribute!
 ============